The Canadian-American Studies major and minor are designed to expand knowledge of Canada and understanding of Canadian-American issues and problems.

 For program advisement, contact Chuck Hart, program manager, phone 360-650-3728, fax 360-650-3995, e-mail: Chuck.Hart@wwu.edu.

 Participating Canadian-American Studies Faculty

 DAVID ROSSITER, Director, Center for Canadian-American Studies.
 Environmental Studies.
-Canadian geography, environmental history and natural resource management.
+Canadian geography.

 AMIR ABEDI, Political Science.
 Comparative politics, European politics.